Francisco J. Quintana, Ph.D.

 Andreia graduated with a Bachelor’s Degree in Biological Sciences in 2011 from Federal University of Minas Gerais in Brazil.
 Three years later she received her Master’s Degree in Infectious Diseases and Tropical Medicine, and in 2018 she completed her Ph.D. in Immunology also at the Federal University of Minas Gerais.
 Her research focus was the role of aryl hydrocarbon receptor (AhR) in the murine model of Chagas Disease under the mentorship of Dr. Fabiana Machado.
-In 2017, while she was a PhD student, Andreia awarded two Brazilian scholarships to study one year in an institution abroad.
-At that time, she joined Dr. Quintana`s group as a visitor scientist.
-In 2018, she became a postdoctoral research fellow in Dr. Quintana’s lab and her studies are focused on the mechanisms by which AhR, and other transcriptional factors, can regulate inflammation in brain disorders such as multiple sclerosis and glioblastoma.
-As one of her passions is dance, to balance the work and the social life, Andreia likes practicing different styles of dance around Boston area, as well as enjoy music concerts.
+In 2017, while she was a Ph.D. student, Andreia awarded two Brazilian scholarships to study one year in an institution abroad.
+At that time, she joined Dr. Quintana’s Lab as a visiting scientist.
+In 2018, she became a Postdoctoral Research Fellow in Dr. Quintana’s Lab and her studies are focused on the mechanisms by which AhR, and other transcriptional factors, can regulate inflammation in brain disorders such as multiple sclerosis and glioblastoma.
+As one of her passions is dance, to balance the work and social life, Andreia likes practicing different styles of dance around Boston area, as well as enjoying music concerts.

 Carolina Manganeli Polonio